What is the Assessed Value?

 The rate is expressed in "mills," where one mill is one-tenth of a cent

 ($0.001) or one-thousandth of a dollar.
 The tax or millage rate levied against a property makes a great deal of difference in the taxes paid.
-Rates vary in Canadian County from $60 to as high as $119.80 per thousand Assessed Value and can change from year to year.
+Rates vary in Canadian County from $65.59 to as high as $123.72 per thousand of assessed value in 2017, and can change each year.

 How do I figure my tax?